-Teaching soccer (football) using a game sense approach
+Teaching soccer (football) using Play with Purpose to develop player game sense

 tend to focus on players’ physical (skill and fitness) development without careful consideration of their holistic needs.
 The coaching session focus tends to involve a series of ‘drills’ and exercises [...]
 Consequently, players’ participation experiences can vary enormously in degrees of enjoyment and learning, and motivation for further involvement (p.
 1).

-In contrast to this traditional approach, the Game Sense approach (den Duyn, 1996; Thorpe, 1997) is a sport iteration of ‘teaching games for understanding’ (TGfU) (Bunker & Thorpe, 1982) developed to explain how to balance physical development of motor skill and fitness with the development of game understanding.
+In contrast to this traditional approach, "tactical approaches" such as the the Game Sense approach (den Duyn, 1996; Thorpe, 1997) are sport iterations of ‘teaching games for understanding’ (TGfU) (Bunker & Thorpe, 1982) developed to explain how to balance physical development of motor skill and fitness with the development of game understanding.
 The aim is the development of ‘thinking players’.

 The “realistic context” of a game or a game-form “becomes the focus and starting point of practical sessions” (Australian Sports Commission, 1996, p.
 1)

-The purpose of teaching/coaching using the Game Sense approach is the achievement of tactical/strategical thinking as well as sport specific motor skill development (den Duyn, 1996).
+The purpose of teaching/coaching using Play with Purpose approach is the achievement of tactical/strategical thinking as well as sport specific motor skill development (den Duyn, 1996).
 Examples of strategic thinking could include:

 - Where (and when) are the best spaces to run to receive the ball?